rishabh3112/webpack-ui-example/README.md

 }
 ```

-The response would have a value prop as `true` and `webpack` prop as text of config at root (will be replaced in with ast)!!
+The response would have a value prop as `true` and `webpack` prop as text of config at root (will be replaced with ast)!!